-There are 3 main cloud services currently that are Public, Private and Hybrid.
-I will examine public cloud in more detail because as I see it, this is it the main area of growth, so far as cloud systems are concerned.
+There are 3 main cloud services currently that are public cloud, private cloud, and hybrid cloud.
+I will examine the public cloud in more detail because as I see it, this is it the main area of growth, so far as cloud systems are concerned.

 Amazon Web Services (AWS)

 Amazon Web Services (AWS) is the giant of public cloud computing.
-Amazon was quick to spot the enormous potential of the cloud as a whole, and so invested heavily in developing an extensive infrastructure in order to offer the best and most reliable service possible.
+The company was quick to spot the enormous potential of the cloud as a whole, and so invested heavily in developing an extensive infrastructure in order to offer the best and most reliable service possible.